josh-collinsworth/joco-sveltekit/src/lib/content/posts/alfred-raycast.md

 In my experience, wherever Alfred and Raycast can do the same thing, Alfred _always_ seems faster than Raycast.

 I don't know what magic makes it so fast; I think it has to do with some kind of fancy indexing.
 (There are options within the app's settings to control how much memory, etc. you give to the indexer, and other things.)
-But whatever's going on under the hood, Alfred finds things as fast as I can type them, while there's a slight but noticeable lag with Raycast.
+But whatever's going on under the hood, Alfred tends to find things as fast as I can type them, while there's a slight but noticeable lag with Raycast.

 <PullQuote>